Hustler-01/Image_Caption_Generator/README.md

 - Building and training a **combination of LSTM and a neural network** for generating captions.
 - Evaluating the model's performance using the **BLEU score**.
 - Converting the generated captions to speech using the **gTTS** library.
+- Developing a user-friendly frontend with Streamlit for interacting with the model.

 ---
 ## Deployment